SynthstromAudible/DelugeFirmware/docs/community_features.md

 In `KEYBOARD VIEW`, macros are available as a sidebar control.

-`SHIFT` makes the launch immediate just like in song view.
+`SHIFT` makes the launch immediate just like in session view.

 `AFFECT ENTIRE` + `CLIP MACRO` can be used to jump to edit the clip.